tldr-pages/tldr/pages/osx/brew.md

 > Package manager for OS X.

-- Search formula:
+- Search for available formulas:

 `brew search {{text}}`

-- Install formula:
+- Install the latest stable version of a formula (use `--devel` for development versions):

 `brew install {{formula}}`